Kumkuma: Kumkuma and women

 When a girl or a married woman visits a house, it is a sign of respect (in case of an elderly lady) or blessings (in case of a girl) to offer kumkuma to them when they leave.
-However, it is not offered to widows.
+However, normally it is not offered to widows (it is actually orthodoxy and superstition).
+If kumkuma is given to widow, there will be no harm as 'bidhaba' or 'sadhaba' depends only on consideration; it's neither law of nature nor God.

-Men, women, girls, and boys also apply a dot on their forehead of red turmeric powder, when visiting a temple or during a pooja.
+Men, women, girls, and boys also apply a dot of red turmeric powder on their forehead when visiting a temple or during a pooja.
 Kumkuma at temples is found in heaps.
-People dip their thumb into the heap and apply it on the forehead or between the eyebrows.
+People dip their thumb or ring finger into the powder and apply it on the forehead or between the eyebrows.

 In most of India, married women apply red kumkuma to the parting of their hair above their forehead every day as a symbol of marriage.
 This is called vermilion, or in Hindi, sindoor.
-In southern India, many unmarried girls wear a bindi every day unlike northern India where it is only worn as a symbol of marriage.
+In India, many unmarried girls wear a bindi every day.